ar1valdi/Jazz_Website/Version 1 - PHP/README.md

 * creating miniatures
 * photo gallery with paging
 * MongoDB database
-* users register and logging engine
+* user registration and logging
-* session mechanism
+* session mechanism (works on the same principle as shopping engine)
 * public and private (for user uploding them only) photos
 * AJAX mechanism (search engine)